Data Management Glossary

 Data Tiering

-Data Tiering refers to a technique of moving less frequently used data, also known as cold data, to cheaper levels of storage or tiers.
-The term “data tiering” arose from moving data around different tiers or classes of storage within a storage system, but has expanded now to mean tiering or archiving data from a storage system to other clouds and storage systems.
+Data Tiering is the practice of moving less frequently used data, also known as cold data, to cheaper levels of storage or tiers.
+The term “data tiering” arose from moving data around different tiers or classes of storage within a storage system.
+It has now expanded to mean tiering or archiving data from a storage system to other clouds and storage systems.
 See also cloud tiering and choices for cloud data tiering.

 Data Tiering Cuts Costs Because 70%+ of Data is Cold